mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Saregon
-The Anarque of Saregon is a powerful computer network that manages the lives of the planet’s 10 billion inhabitants.
+The Anarque of Saregon is a powerful computer network that manages the lives of the planet's 10 billion inhabitants.
 All of their basic needs are provided by automated and sustainable systems so the motivation to work is limited.
 In order to provide for everyone,